fedora-infra/python-fedora/doc/client.rst

     same BaseClient_.
 In those cases, you can accidentally overwrite the ``username`` and ``password`` between two requests.
-To avoid this, make sure you instantiate a separate BaseClient_ for every thread of control or for every request you handle.
+To avoid this, make sure you instantiate a separate BaseClient_ for every thread of control or for every request you handle or use `ProxyClient` instead.

 The ``useragent`` parameter is useful for identifying in log files that your script is calling the server rather than another.
 The default value is